BZFlagCommunity/bzfquery.js/README.md

 # bzfquery.js

-JavaScript version of bzfquery.
+JavaScript (TypeScript) version of bzfquery.
 Requires [Deno](https://deno.land) to run.
 It can also be used as a library.

 Usage: `deno --allow-net bzfquery.ts host:port`